-Cavernous sinus thrombosis (CST) is a very rare, typically septic thrombosis of the cavernous sinus, usually caused by bacterial sinusitis.
+Cavernous sinus thrombosis is a very rare, typically septic thrombosis of the cavernous sinus, usually caused by nasal furuncles or bacterial sinusitis.
 Symptoms and signs include pain, proptosis, ophthalmoplegia, vision loss, papilledema, and fever.
 Diagnosis is confirmed by CT or MRI.
 Treatment is with IV antibiotics.
 Complications are common, and prognosis is poor.

 Thrombosis of the lateral sinus (related to mastoiditis) and thrombosis of the superior sagittal sinus (related to bacterial meningitis) occur but are rarer than CST.